 The level of obtainable severance benefits is highly dependent upon the status of the employee, the size and condition of the company and the circumstances surrounding the termination of employment.
 As a result, it is very difficult to summarize what any individual might reasonably ask for in a general purpose article such as this.

 As a legal matter, what the company has recently given to similarly-situated terminated employees becomes a standard to which the company can often be held.
-It is important to consider what you know about what other terminated employees have received, what the stated company "policy" may be and what exceptions have previously been made to any rule.
+It can be helpful if you know what other terminated employees similar to your level have received, what the stated company "policy" may be and what exceptions have previously been made to any rule.

-A proper severance package in some cases may more profitably focus on modifications to the stock options or restricted stock rights (such as providing additional time to exercise or accelerated vesting of unvested options) than on cash considerations.
+A separation agreement may more profitably focus on modifications to the stock options or restricted stock rights (such as providing additional time to exercise or accelerated vesting of unvested options) than on the cash considerations.
 Again, this is an area where professional assistance (legal, accounting or both) can be worth its weight in gold.

-Other factors worth considering include payment for accrued but unused vacation (mandatory in states like California), renegotiating or eliminating any preexisting non-compete or non-solicitation agreements, agreeing upon a characterization of the termination and providing for pre-agreed employment references, keeping possession of laptop or home office business equipment, timely reimbursement of business expenses, renegotiating or limiting the impact of preexisting confidentiality provisions and the like.
+Other factors worth considering include payment for accrued but unused vacation (dependent on relevant state law), renegotiation or elimination of any preexisting non-compete or non-solicitation agreements, agreement on a characterization of the termination for public disclosure and provision of pre-agreed employment references, permission to keep a laptop computer or home office business equipment, timely reimbursement of business expenses, renegotiation or limitation of the impact of preexisting confidentiality provisions, and the like.

 Getting A Better Severance Package

 In my experience, most unrepresented employees accept what the company initially offers.
 It is the path of least resistance in an often emotional and difficult time, and for that reason it makes sense for them.